 Kresse Wesling: Investors must "roll up their sleeves"

-Kresse Wesling of Elvis & Kresse opened today’s first plenary session at the Good Deals & Beyond Good Business with a heartfelt call to investors in social enterprise to do more than just invest.
+Kresse Wesling of Elvis & Kresse opened the first plenary session at the Good Deals & Beyond Good Business conference with a heartfelt call to investors in social enterprise to do more than just invest.

 One of the missions of Kresse’s business, which turns old fire hoses and other waste products into bags, belts and purses, is ‘Do more, be better’.
 Kresse felt that investors needed to tune into this ethos, roll up their sleeves and "actively engage" in the businesses in which they invest.